 - The Johnson Hospital was on Priory Road.
 I could find no mention of it in 1871, but it was functioning by 1881.
-It is unknown what patient records may exist in the Archives office, but administrative and accounting records may exist.
+It is unknown what records may exist in the Archives office, but administrative and accounting records may exist.
 Patient records were normally not archived.

 - In 1900, Miss A. T. WIGINTON was the matron.

 - The Johnson Hospital was used during and after WWI for recovering soldiers

 - The Johnson Hospital was replaced by the Johnson Community Hospital built off Pinchbeck Road in 2009.

 - In 1860, the Spalding Rifle Volunteers (13th Lincolnshire) formed a company here of about 85 members.
 They had a rifle range of 1,000 yards at Bourn Road.
 In 1871, Francis T. SELBY was captain commanding; Joseph H. BUGG, lieutenant; and Sergeant Patrick CALLAGHAN was the drill instructor.

 - We have a Lincolnshire Chronicle newspaper from 14 April 1871 about a military Rifle Match between officers and enlisted men.

 - In 1882 the Spalding Rifle Volunteers had Captain Thomas HILLIAM, commanding; Lieutenants J. H. BURG and Edward LEEDS, and Sergeant Patrick CALLAGHAN as drill instructor.